codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

     def main():
       # Execute the test on the student's code
       grade = validate_code()
-      # Send the grade back to Codio with the penatly factor applied
+      # Send the grade back to Codio with the penalty factor applied
       res = send_grade(int(round(grade)))
       exit( 0 if res else 1)